EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Experiments

 \subsection{Benchmark Dataset}

-Due to the lack of existing datasets providing sufficiently complex and challenging multi-robot tasks, as well as a systematic evaluation of robot team collaboration capabilities, we propose MACE-THOR—a multi-robot complex long-horizon task dataset extending the SMART-LLM \cite{kannan2023smart} and MAT-THOR benchmarks \cite{zhang2025lamma}.
-All experiments are conducted and evaluated within the AI2-THOR \cite{kolve2017ai2} simulation environment for H-AIM and baseline methods.
-MACE-THOR comprises 42 tasks across 8 different indoor floor plans, covering various types of daily household tasks.
+Due to the lack of existing datasets providing sufficiently complex and challenging multi-robot tasks, as well as a systematic evaluation of robot team collaboration capabilities, we propose MACE-THOR.
+While recent benchmarks like MAP-THOR \cite{nayak2024mapthor} focus primarily on homogeneous agents navigating partially observable environments, and MAT-THOR \cite{zhang2025lamma} addresses basic task allocation, MACE-THOR is uniquely designed to evaluate heterogeneous workflow synchronization with strict temporal dependencies for complex long-horizon tasks.
+As illustrated in \cref{fig:benchmark}, MACE-THOR comprises 42 tasks across 8 different indoor floor plans, covering various types of daily household tasks.
+All experiments are conducted and evaluated within the AI2-THOR \cite{kolve2017ai2} simulation environment for EmboTeam and baseline methods.
 Characterized by high task complexity and difficulty, this dataset assesses both the collaborative effectiveness of multiple robots and the system's capability in decomposition, allocation, and planning for long-horizon complex tasks.
 The dataset supports testing with configurations of 2 to 4 robots possessing different skill attributes and provides detailed specifications for each task, including task descriptions, available robot resource lists, and clear goal state definitions.

 The tasks are broadly categorized into two main types: